 FAQ

-Can I leave the dough for the pita bread for more than an hour to rise?
 Yes you can, one hour is the minimum.
 You could leave it for 3-4 hours just make sure you remove all the air pockets after.

-What kind of flour to use for the pita bread?
 You can use plain flour or bread flour, whatever you have in your pantry.
 Bread flour has more protein and will rise better but plain flour will also work well.

-What can I substitute the sugar with?
 You can use a teaspoon of honey or rice malt syrup instead of sugar or not use any sweetener at all.
-If you don’t use any sweetener the yeast will not have bubbles after resting for 10 minutes in lukewarm water but it will still work fine if you are sure it hasn’t expired.
+If you don't use any sweetener the yeast will not have bubbles after resting for 10 minutes in lukewarm water but it will still work fine if you are sure it hasn't expired.

-Can I give pita bread to my baby?
 These are great for babies from 6 months and toddlers if you cut them in triangle slices.
 They can be used as dippers in yogurt or a sauce or a runny egg.
 You can skip the sugar and adjust the salt to your liking.

-Can I make pita bread with gluten free flour?
-Unfortunately, I haven’t tried this so I can’t tell.
+Unfortunately, I haven't tried this so I can't tell.
 If you do try it though leave me a comment below cause I would love to know how it went.

-Pita Bread - Greek Flatbread
+Greek Pita Bread - Pocketless Flatbread

-1 houre 30 minutes
+1 hour 30 minutes

 Ingredients

-- 3 1/2 cups (500gr) flour (plain or bread flour)
+- 3 ½ cups (500gr) flour (plain or bread flour)

-- 1 1/2 cup lukewarm water
+- 1 ½ cup lukewarm water

 - 1 teaspoon of sugar

-- 2 1/4 teaspoons of (1 sachet) dry yeast
+- 2 ¼ teaspoons of (1 sachet) dry yeast

 - 1 teaspoon of salt